Baja Blast: Flavors

 In 2021, Baja Blast was released at retail as part of the "Summer of Baja" promotion, alongside new, "spinoff" flavors.
-These flavors were Baja Punch, a tropical punch flavor, and Baja Flash, a pina colada flavor.
+These flavors were Baja Punch, a tropical punch flavor, and Baja Flash, a piña colada flavor.

 In June 2022, Baja Blast's retail release was accompanied with new flavors Baja Gold, a pineapple flavor, and Baja Mango Gem, a mango flavor.
 A third new flavor, Baja Deep Dive, was a mystery flavor available exclusively as a giveaway prize.

+Hard Mountain Dew, an alcoholic line of Mountain Dew flavors, offers Baja Blast as one of its flavors.
+In May 2023, a Baja Blast variety pack was announced, including new flavors Hard Baja Blast Pineapple, Hard Baja Blast Punch and Hard Baja Blast Mango.

+Shortly after, in June 2023, Baja Blast was released into retail stores for the ninth time, this time accompanied with new flavors Baja Caribbean Splash, a guava flavor, and Baja Passionfruit Punch, a passionfruit flavor.

+In March 2024, Pepsi released two new flavors for a limited time: Baja Laguna Lemonade, a mango lemonade flavor, and Baja Point Break Punch, a tropical punch flavor.
+In April, Doritos released a limited-time flavor inspired by Baja Blast, Doritos Baja Fiery Mango.

+In 2025, Taco Bell revealed that they would release a new flavor of Baja Blast in summer 2025 called Baja Midnight, a passionfruit flavor.
+An additional flavor, Baja Cabo Citrus, was released in-stores for a limited time in spring 2025.